dfdwebsites/React-Eshop/README.md

     added on server new api to fetch each product add react-helmet-async to change title on each page competed the product page

+## 10. Creating Loader and Message components

+    added Loader Component to show loading spinner from bootstrap when you w8 for something to load added a Message Component to show messages added util fucntion to get the error and pass the error that the server sends